top of page

 Whether you are organizing a group for maternal relatives, paternal connections, or a specific surname, Ancestry's Pro Tools offer the flexibility to tailor your groups to suit your research requirements.

 Once you have saved your modifications, you can revisit the new group to view the updated matches.
-Feel free to contact me for any queries or uncertainties regarding your family history!
-Schedule a complimentary 30-minute introductory meeting with me or simply get in touch through chat or email.

 Comments